 One of the more well-known of Padre Pio's spiritual daughters from the first years of his priesthood was Raffaelina Cerase.
 There is a volume of correspondence between Padre Pio and Raffaelina filled with intense counsels concerning the spiritual life and her personal journey of faith.
 Raffaelina writes openly and Padre Pio responds without hesitation and rather extensively.
 Raffaelina entered into her relationship with Padre Pio late in life.
-She knew him briefly before she suffered an incurable illness and ultimately died from it, assisted by Padre Agostino, Padre Pio's spiritual director.
+She knew him briefly before she was diagnosed with an incurable illness that ultimately accompanied her to eternity.
+She was assisted in her passing by Padre Agostino, Padre Pio's spiritual director.
 Padre Pio guided her and assisted her in her sufferings and pain through his prayers and letters.
-She was a profoundly devoted and obedient spiritual daughter.
+She was profoundly devoted and an obedient spiritual daughter.
 During her trials and sufferings, Padre Pio writes: Let us be consoled when we find ourselves continually oppressed by suffering.
 Let us thank the divine mercy which makes us sharers in the Passion and Death of our Divine Master.
 Until we are able to say: 'This Christian is another Christ,' do not let us pause in our ascent of the Hill of Calvary.
-Let us remember, when we are suffering torment, when we are attacked by Satan, that after Calvary comes Tabor, so that we may not yield to his promptings.
+Let us remember, when we are suffering torment, when we are attacked by satan, that after Calvary comes Tabor, so that we may not yield to his promptings.
 (Letter of September 19, 1914)